ffouquet42/get_next_line/README.md

 ## How to use it

-You can create a text file .txt and enter it in the main. get_next_line will read the entire file.
+You can create a file and enter it in the main. get_next_line will read the entire file.

 The program (Bonus Part) also works by reading several fd at the same time.